M Idioms

 make a break for (something/somewhere)

-- move or run quickly to something or somewhere
+- to move or run quickly to something or somewhere

-The audience made a break for the doors as soon as the concert was over.
+The audience made a break for the doors when the concert was over.

 make a bundle/pile